-Joop van Liere (Jean de Lière pseudonym abroad) was born in 1955 in '-Gravenpolder in the province of Zeeland (Netherlands).
+Joop van Liere (Jean de Lière) was born in 1955 in '-Gravenpolder in the province of Zeeland (Netherlands).
 After years of inventing his own music and playing in bands, his talent for the double bass brought him around the age of 20 at the Sweelinck Conservatory in Amsterdam where he studied with Hans Krul, solo double bass player of the Rotterdam Philharmonic Orchestra.
 In 1983 he graduated as Performing Musician Classical Music.
 During the graduation ceremony, he was asked to accept a position as double bassteacher at the Improvising Musician department of the same conservatory.

 Two years earlier, in 1982, he had already been appointed as a tutti- (de facto replacing first and solo double bass player) in the Noordhollands Philharmonic Orchestra (NPO) in Haarlem, after which he also continued to perform in various orchestras and ensembles.
 For approximately 10 years he stayed in both positions.